Tim O'Brien (author): Early life

 1, 1946, the son of William Timothy O'Brien and Ava Eleanor Schult O'Brien.
 When he was ten, his family – including a younger brother and sister – moved to Worthington, Minnesota.
-Worthington had a large influence on O’Brien's imagination and his early development as an author.
-The town is on Lake Okabena in the southwestern part of the state and serves as the setting for some of his stories, especially those in The Things They Carried.
+Worthington had a large influence on O'Brien's imagination and his early development as an author.
+The town is on Lake Okabena in the southwestern part of the state and serves as the setting for some of his stories.

+O'Brien earned his BA in 1968 in political science from Macalester College, where he was student body president.
+That same year he was drafted into the United States Army and was sent to Vietnam.

 Military service

-O'Brien earned his BA in 1968 in political science from Macalester College, where he was student body president.
-That same year he was drafted into the United States Army and was sent to Vietnam, where he served from 1969 to 1970 in 3rd Platoon, Company A, 5th Battalion, 46th Infantry Regiment, part of the 23rd Infantry Division (the Americal Division) that contained the unit that perpetrated the My Lai Massacre the year before his arrival.
+He served from 1969 to 1970 in 3rd Platoon, Company A, 5th Battalion, 46th Infantry Regiment, part of the 23rd Infantry Division that contained the unit that perpetrated the My Lai Massacre the year before his arrival.
 O'Brien has said that when his unit got to the area around My Lai (referred to as "Pinkville" by the U.S. forces), "we all wondered why the place was so hostile.
 We did not know there had been a massacre there a year earlier.
 The news about that only came out later, while we were there, and then we knew."
+O'Brien earned a Purple Heart after being struck by shrapnel during a grenade attack.

+In later talks and essays, O'Brien has described how conflicted he felt when he was drafted.
+Growing up, he said he often felt both restless and shaped by its conservative civic culture.
+Opposed to the Vietnam War, he spent the summer of 1968 working in a meatpacking plant, which he described as physically exhausting and emotionally draining, while he worried about his draft notice.
+O'Brien has recalled feeling pulled in two directions: toward his anti-war convictions on one side and, on the other, toward family expectations, hometown loyalties, and fear of being seen as a coward if he refused to serve.
+In his public lectures, he uses this period to illustrate the moral pressure many draftees experienced as they decided whether to enter the Army, resist the draft, or leave the country.

-First book published
+First book

 Upon completing his tour of duty, O'Brien went to graduate school at Harvard University.
 Afterward he received an internship at the Washington Post.
 In 1973 he published his first book, a memoir, If I Die in a Combat Zone, Box Me Up and Ship Me Home, about his war experiences.
-In this memoir, O'Brien writes: "Can the foot soldier teach anything important about war, merely for having been there?
+In it, O'Brien writes: "Can the foot soldier teach anything important about war, merely for having been there?
 I think not.
 He can tell war stories."